syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Header-and-Footer.md

 ---
-layout : post
+layout: post
-title : Header and Footer in Syncfusion® SfComboBox control for Xamarin.Android description :  Learn how to enable Header and Footer in SfComboBox platform : Xamarin.Android control : SfComboBox documentation : ug
+title: Header and Footer Views in Syncfusion® SfComboBox control for Xamarin.Android
+description: Learn how to add and customize header and footer views in the SfComboBox dropdown list to enhance user experience and provide additional functionality.
+platform: Xamarin.Android
+control: SfComboBox
+documentation: ug
+tags: [header-footer, dropdown-customization, xamarin-android, sfcombobox, syncfusion, ui-customization, views, dropdown-views]
 ---

-## Header and footer
+# Header and Footer Views

+The SfComboBox control allows you to add custom header and footer views to the dropdown list, providing additional functionality and improved user experience.
+These views can display contextual information, search hints, action buttons, or any custom content that enhances the dropdown interface.

+## Overview
-You can add header and footer view to the suggestion list in the combo box by enabling the `ShowDropDownHeaderView` and `ShowDropDownFooterView` properties.
+You can add header and footer views to the dropdown list in the SfComboBox by enabling the `ShowDropDownHeaderView` and `ShowDropDownFooterView` properties.
+This feature is particularly useful for:

+- Displaying search context or instructions
+- Adding action buttons (like "Add New Item")
+- Showing category information
+- Providing additional navigation options
-## Header content
+## Header Content

-The header content can be added at the top of the combo box’s Suggestion box.
-The `DropDownHeaderView` property is used to set the content of the header.
-The height of the header in the combo box can be adjusted using the `DropDownHeaderViewHeight` property.
+The header content appears at the top of the SfComboBox dropdown list.
+Use the `DropDownHeaderView` property to set the header content, and adjust its height using the `DropDownHeaderViewHeight` property.

+### Implementation
-The following code example illustrate how to set Header content in SfComboBox.
+The following code example illustrates how to set header content in the SfComboBox:

 {% tabs %}